parinbhaduri/bhaduri-etal-2024/README.md

 Pkg.add("https://github.com/srikrishnan-lab/CHANCE_C.jl#dynamic_FF")
 ```

+We construct and execute both models using Agents.jl [v5.14](https://juliadynamics.github.io/Agents.jl/v5.14/).
+These models are incompatible with Agents.jl v6.0 or later.

 ## Reproduction

-This section should consist of a walkthrough of how to reproduce your experiment.
-This should be a complete set of steps, starting from installing any necessary models and downloading data, and including which scripts to run for each piece of the experiment.
-If your code was written to work on a particular HPC environment (including the queue manager), document that here.
-If you had to manually make any adjustments that aren't captured by your code, document them here as well.
+This section consists of a walkthrough of how to reproduce the analysis conducted in both the Idealized and Baltimore Experiment.

 ### Requirements